OpenMPT/openmpt/README.md

      -  American Fuzzy Lop:

         To compile libopenmpt with fuzzing instrumentation for afl-fuzz, run:

             make CONFIG=afl

         For more detailed instructions, read contrib/fuzzing/readme.md

+     -  other compilers:

+        To compiler libopenmpt with other C++11 compliant compilers, run:

+            make CONFIG=generic

     The `Makefile` supports some customizations.
 You might want to read the top which should get you some possible make settings, like e.g.
     `make DYNLINK=0` or similar.
 Cross compiling or different compiler would